-- Use a virtual private network (‘VPN’) when browsing remotely.
-Use a VPN to mask your IP address and encrypt your data so it can’t be deciphered.
-IT Services offer free VPN solutions to connect to the University’s network in remote locations (more information on available VPN solutions can be found here: https://unimailderbyac.sharepoint.com/sites/ITS/SitePages/Hybrid%20Working.aspx#accessing-systems).
+- Use a virtual private network (‘VPN’) when working remotely.
+Use a VPN when conducting University business remotely to mask your IP address and encrypt your data so it can’t be deciphered.
+Digital Solutions and Services offer free VPN solutions to connect to the University’s network in remote locations (more information on available VPN solutions can be found here: https://unimailderbyac.sharepoint.com/sites/ITS/SitePages/Hybrid%20Working.aspx#accessing-systems).

-- Avoid using unsecured public Wi-Fi networks.
-Avoid connecting to unsecured public Wi-Fi networks (e.g. airports and coffee shops) to protect your web activity from being intercepted.
-Watch out for rogue access points which disguise illegitimate Wi-Fi networks which can be used to steal personal information or distribute malware.
+- Only enter sensitive information (e.g. payment card data) using secure Wi-Fi networks.
+Try and avoid sending sensitive data over insecure public Wi-Fi networks (e.g. airports and coffee shops) to protect your web activity from being intercepted.
+Watch out for Wi-Fi networks that disguise illegitimate ones to steal personal information or distribute malware.

 - Turn off automatic connections to Wi-Fi networks.
 Turn off the automatic connection feature within your Wi-Fi settings to prevent your device from connecting to an unsecured Wi-Fi network without your knowledge.